msdec321/druid-sim/README.md

 Configure your 25-man raid with any combination of TBC classes and specializations.
 The raid composition affects how damage is distributed and how NPC healers prioritize their targets.
 Players can left-click on a grid space to select classes.
 Right-click on a player to optionally set their name (can be useful for macros).
 Tanks will hold aggro on bosses.
 DPS classes don't currently matter, and each DPS player in your raid will do ~500 DPS on average.
 Resto Shamans will help heal the raid with Chain Heal.
 I am planning to add support for Paladins and Priest bots to also help heal the raid and tanks, respectively.
 TODO: Add support for shadow priests (ie having a Spriest in your party will increase your mana regen)

+Currently Resto Shamans will cast Chain Heal on the raid.
+TODO: Will add functionality to allow Holy Paladins and Priests to heal as well.